 - Wetsuits, equipment for climbing, etc. will be provided onsite

 Housing and Meals:

 Students will stay in residence halls on campus while in Carmarthen.
 You will have single rooms with your own bathroom and shared kitchens in which to prepare meals.
-Trips will also be self-catering and students will be able to buy groceries for packed lunches and other meals.
+Excursions will also be self-catering and students will be able to buy groceries for packed lunches and other meals.

 Fitness and Health Expectations: